 Where does Vitamin B6 come from?

 Vitamin B6 is a water-soluble vitamin present in many foods and available as a dietary supplement.
 We take pride in including B6 in Premama products.
 B6 keeps your body functioning at its top potential.
 This vitamin performs a wide variety of functions in the body and is extremely versatile.
 B6 helps your body metabolize protein, fats, and carbohydrates.
 It also helps form new red blood cells, antibodies, and neurotransmitters.
-This is all vital for expecting mothers.
+All these B6 supplement benefits are vital for expecting mothers.

 How does B6 help a mama?